pshigotskaya26/rsschool-cv/cv.md

 ## About me:

-I ama junior front-end developer.
+I am a junior front-end developer.

 I have a great desire to develop and improve in the field of Frontend development as a specialist.